 Kurt joined Watsi on July 1st, 2013.
 5 other people also joined Watsi on that day!
-Kurt's most recent donation supported Brenda, a courageous student from Tanzania, to fund surgery to heal the damage to her face and eye from a burn.
+Kurt's most recent donation supported Beatrice, a 35-year-old mother of five from Malawi, to fund hernia repair surgery.